just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

     :practice: T
     :answer_a: The decimal value 3.
     :feedback_a: Yes, when stored in a memory location, 0011 could represent the decimal value 3.
 So this is part of the correct answer.
-    :answer_b: The machine instruction for ADDing a number to the accumulator.
+    :answer_b: The machine instruction for ADDing a number to the <span class="hover vocab yui-wk-div" data-id='accumulator'>accumulator</span>.
-    :feedback_b: Yes, if it occurred in the Instruction Register (IREG) or as part of a machine language program, 0011 would represent the machine language ADD instruction.
+    :feedback_b: Yes, if it occurred in the <span class="hover vocab yui-wk-div" data-id='Instruction Register'>Instruction Register</span> (IREG) or as part of a machine language program, 0011 would represent the machine language ADD instruction.
 So this is part of the correct answer.
-    :answer_c: A memory location in the computer's RAM.
+    :answer_c: A memory location in the computer's <span class="hover vocab yui-wk-div" data-id='RAM'>RAM</span>.
     :feedback_c: Yes, memory locations in the 4-bit simulator have addresses that range from 0000 to 1111, so 0011 could be the address of a memory location.
 So this is part of the correct answer.
     :answer_d: The decimal value 17.
     :feedback_d: If 0011 represents a number, then it would have to be a value between 0 and 15.
 The value 17 cannot be represented in 4 bits.
 So this is not part of the correct answer.